 Public hearing.
 A final public hearing, typically during the Policy Board meeting, is an opportunity to publicly approve or object to a plan.
-Public hearings will include provisions upon request to allow people with visual or hearing impairment or limited English proficiency to participate.
+As described in the Title VI Implementation Plan, public hearings will include provisions upon request to allow people with visual or hearing impairment or limited English proficiency to participate.
+Public hearings that have a remote or online option for participation are more accessible to more people.